KDoh12/stormwater-tracking/README.md

 ### User Interaction

 This whole map relies on user interaction to even function.
 Without interaction, it is simply a basemap.
 Users will click or tap a location on the map.
 This clicked/tapped location becomes their "starting point" which the route will begin to draw from.
 Once the route has drawn, info about the route will display either in the info box, or as a popup on the route itself.
-Users will also see various points popup along the route.
-I will not include a legend of these points on the map as I want users to be curious as to what they are and intice them to hover/tap on the points which will provide additional info about them such as what they are, why they are important, and a link to additional info about how they work.
+Users will also see various points.
+When hovered/tapped on the points will provide additional info about them such as what they are, why they are important, and a link to additional info about how they work.

-An additional piece of user interaction that interacts with the map is a toggle switch that will "turn on" aeiral imagery that is overlaid on the basemap.
-This provides just a bit of extra visual information to users.
+Some additional pieces of user interaction that interacts with the map is a group of toggle switches that will turn on/off various layers on the map.
+This provides just a bit of extra visual information for users to enjoy.

 There is a sidebar component that loads up first launching the site, this contains general info about the map and the overall project as well as attribution information.